1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Strengthening Neighborhoods - Denver Foundation Strengthening Neighborhoods A grantmaking program for community-led projects Strengthening Neighborhoods gives grants to support community-led projects, grassroots groups, and local nonprofits across Metro Denver.
+Strengthening Neighborhoods - The Denver Foundation Strengthening Neighborhoods A grantmaking program for community-led projects Strengthening Neighborhoods gives grants to support community-led projects, grassroots groups, and local nonprofits across Metro Denver.
 Built on the belief that neighbors know best what their neighborhoods need, our program invests in community-led ideas and leadership.

 It’s funded by generous donors through donor-advised funds and direct gifts to its own endowment.
 What makes Strengthening Neighborhoods unique?
 Strengthening Neighborhoods 25th anniversary celebration event Philanthropy often outlines what it wants to fund and seeks nonprofits that can do that work.